-AMENDED RESOLUTION REGARDING ADDITIONAL SERVICE CREDITS FOR ELIGIBLE CLERICAL/ADMINISTRATIVE PERSONNEL

-At a meeting of the City Council of the City of Farmington, Oakland County, Michigan, held on the day of , 2015, at the City Hall, 23600 Liberty Street, Farmington, Michigan 48335.

-The following resolution was offered by Councilmember and supported by Councilmember.

-- WHEREAS, at a Council meeting on November 17, 2014, City Council adopted a Resolution approving an Administrative Reorganization Plan; and - WHEREAS, as part of the Reorganization Plan the City authorized the extension of additional service credits for eligible clerical/administrative personnel, which provided an incentive allowing all administrative employees then eligible to retire to receive two years of additional credited services if they were to retire between January 1, 2015 and April 30, 2015; and - WHEREAS, the rationale for considering the incentive was to reduce the number of full-time positions and replace most of those positions with part-time employees, reducing costs without a loss in service levels; and - WHEREAS, certain of the eligible employees took advantage of the opportunity; and - WHEREAS, the City has determined to provide the incentive again, between the dates of September 10ctober 15, 2015 and November 1December 15, 2015.
+AMENDED RESOLUTION REGARDING ADDITIONAL SERVICE CREDITS FOR ELIGIBLE CLERICAL/ADMINISTRATIVE PERSONNEL and the City Council of the City of Familiation, Oakland County, Michigan, and Jay of, 2015, at the City Hall, 23600 Liberty Street, Farmington, 35. llowing resolution was offered by Councilmember and supported nber WHEREAS, at a Council meeting on November 17, 2014, City Council adopted a Resolution approving an Administrative Reorganization Plan; and WHEREAS, as part of the Reorganization Plan the City authorized the extension of additional service credits for eligible clerical/administrative personnel, which provided an incentive allowing all administrative employees then eligible to retire to receive two years of additional credited services if they were to retire between January 1, 2015 and April 30, 2015; and WHEREAS, the rationale for considering the incentive was to reduce the number of full-time positions and replace most of those positions with part-time employees, reducing costs without a loss in service levels; and WHEREAS, certain of the eligible employees took advantage of the opportunity; and WHEREAS, the City has determined to provide the incentive again, between the dates of September 1 October 15, 2015 and November 1 December 15, 2015.